pixelstorm/coding_guidelines_custom_builds/README.md

 1. compress your css files into one minified file

 ### js
-compress your js files into one minified file
+1. Compress your js files into one minified file

 ### html
 HTML5 elements and markup to be used according to best practices